 - Whole milk - This is necessary for the fat content.
 Don't substitute if you can help it.

-- Heavy cream – You must use heavy cream for this ice cream.
-You need the higher fat content for it to be creamy.
+- Heavy cream - You must use heavy cream for this ice cream.
+Ice cream needs the higher fat content for it to be creamy.

 How to make roasted blueberry cheesecake ice cream